Beats & Symbols (TEA-Occ): How It Works and How to Score Higher

 What score do I need to pass?

-The OPC does not publish pass mark thresholds.
-Scores are compared against normative data.
-The goal is to maintain as much accuracy as possible across both channels and all three difficulty levels.
+The OPC does not publish score thresholds.
+Results are evaluated against normative data from other candidates.
+The goal is to sustain accuracy on both channels across all three levels — the higher the difficulty level where you maintain dual-task accuracy, the stronger your score.

 Can I practise Beats & Symbols before my assessment?